ymolchanov/ymolchanov.github.io/README.md

 - Set the build command to `yarn build`

-- Set the publish directory to `public`
+- Set the publish directory to `docs`

 ## Built with